-You should contact your abortion care clinic to inform them that you have symptoms of coronavirus, particularly if you have any routine appointments booked in the next 7 days.
-They will inform you of next steps with regards to your abortion care and whether or not it will have to be delayed until after your period of self-isolation.
+In addition, you should also contact your abortion care provider to inform them that you have symptoms of coronavirus (COVID-19), particularly if you have any appointments booked in the next 10 days.
+They will discuss with you the best approach to your abortion care and whether it will have to be delayed until after your period of self-isolation.

 - you feel you cannot cope with your symptoms at home

 - your symptoms do not get better after 10 days

 Q11.
 Are pregnant women at greater risk of contracting coronavirus (COVID-19) or developing severe symptoms?